dummy-team/dummy/README.md

 # Release notes

+- 0.7.0 :    Documentation build is now automated
 - 0.6.1 :    Moved examples from index.html to demo/index.html
 - 0.6.0 :
   - Removed livereload script from html, you must use a browser extension listenning port 35729